Rigelyon/ThatsMyFace/README.md

 - Facial recognition-based authentication using DeepFace
 - Fuzzy extractor technology for consistent key generation from different face images
 - DCT and SVD-based watermarking
-- AES encryption for watermark security
+- QR code AES encryption for watermark security
 - Option to watermark only images containing a specific face
-- Support for text and image watermarks
+- Use text as a watermark
 - Watermark extraction capability with helper data

 ## Installation